brownan/backathon/README.md

 Gbackup uses encryption, like many backup programs, to protect your data repository.
-With Gbackup, the threat model is an adversary with access to the repository (read or write).
+With Gbackup, the threat model is an adversary with access to the repository (read or write) while assuming a secure and trusted client.
 The goal is to prevent leaking as much information as possible to adversaries with read access, and detect modifications made by adversaries with write access.

 Specifically, Gbackup's encryption has these properties: